iSchomer/Dualfoil_Storage_Device/user_guide.md

 1. Restarting at the beginning of a new leg:
   + Keep the last leg that just ran in the input file and include the new leg.
 Program will only run the new leg
-  + When running in terms of time, change the previous `tt(i)` from the duration of that leg to the last recorded timestep
+  + When running in terms of time, change the previous `tt(i)` from the *duration* of that leg to the *last recorded timestep*
+  + Set the new `tt(i)` to the duration in minutes of the new leg
     * Note: When running a multi-leg straight run, each `tt(i)` represents duration for that leg, not the desired endtime
   + Restarting from a cutoff voltage instead of time will slightly throw off the timesteps relative to a multi-leg straight run

 2. Restarting within a leg:
   + Include only the current leg that will be continued, updating `tt(i)` to the new desired cutoff/endtime.
-  + When running in terms of time, `tt(i)` will represent desired endtime, not additional length of simulation runtime
+  + When running in terms of time, `tt(i)` in this case will represent desired endtime, not additional length of simulation runtime
   + When runing in terms of cutoff voltage, set `tt(i)` to the new desired cuttoff voltage

 3. Determining which type of restart to use: